Tanzania Baseline Survey of Civil Servants and Water Communities

 - User Satisfaction.

-For the Water Community Groups Survey EDI is responsible for recruiting supervisors and enumerators, field management, survey training and logistics, and data processing.
+For the Water Community Groups Survey EDI was responsible for recruiting supervisors and enumerators, field management, survey training and logistics, and data processing.

 Civil Servants Survey

-The broad objective of the Civil Servants Survey is to assess the state human resources in the public sector (the water and health sectors specifically) to help inform and develop strategies for acquisition and development towards improved service delivery.
-The Civil Servants Survey will be conducted in all 185 LGAs of mainland Tanzania across the water and health sectors.
-At the LGA level, there will be five interviews per sector in each LGA, namely 10 interviews per LGA.
-Respondents will include public servants who work full time for Ministries, Regional Secretariat, Water Authorities, Agencies and Departments.
-In total, this survey will include around 2,380 interviews.
-Survey modules include:
+The broad objective of the Civil Servants Survey was to assess the state human resources in the public sector (the water and health sectors specifically) to help inform and develop strategies for acquisition and development towards improved service delivery.
+The Civil Servants Survey was conducted in all 185 LGAs of mainland Tanzania across the water and health sectors.
+At the LGA level, there was five interviews per sector in each LGA, namely 10 interviews per LGA.
+Respondents included public servants who work full time for Ministries, Regional Secretariat, Water Authorities, Agencies and Departments.
+In total, this survey included around 2,380 interviews.
+Survey modules included:

 - Demographic and Work History;